aduffy70/gbs-tools/README.txt

 collapsebarcodes.py - Removes a single nucleotide from the end of a set of 12mer (or
                       whatever-mer) sequences to see how the list of unique sequences collapses.
 Didn't end up being useful.

+"Pipeline" used to clean up T. intricatum GBS dataset:

+1) Make a list of unique 12mer starting sequences found in the fastq file. findunique12mers.py
+2) Double check that the list is really unique 12mers. doublecheckdups.py
+3) For each 12mer, determine which of our barcode-stickyends is the nearest match and the distance. sortbarcodes.py
+4) Where the nearest match is unambiguous and the distance is <3, replace the starting 8-12mer of each read in the fastq data with the corrected barcode-stickyend.
+Sort reads with ambiguous matches or distance >=3 into files to be explored separately. correctbarcodes.py
+5) Trim the barcode-stickyends from the reads and store the sticky end, sample name, and barcode in the fastq description line.
+Trim the fastq quality line to match. trimbarcodes.py
+6) Trim any Illumina primer sequence from the 3' end of the reads and trim the quality line to match.
+     Used "cutadapt"